RatingWidget/wordpress-plugin/readme.txt

 == Change Log ==

+= 2.7.0 - 2015-10-30 =
+* Announcement: Happy Halloween!!!
+* Fix: Resolved API connectivity and activation issue for servers with non-synced clock.
+* Fix: Fixed a bug in the upgrade data migration process.
+* New: Added feedback mechanism to plugin deactivation.

 = 2.6.9 - 2015-10-13 =
 * Fix: Renamed workflows shortcode from wf to rw_wf since was colliding with other themes / plugins.
+* New: Implemented plugin install ownership transfer protocol.

 = 2.6.8 - 2015-10-12 =
 * Fix: Minor bug fix in the activation.